faresbouzayen/serverconfig/Readme.md

 # Use this script at your own risk.
 (For local use only)
-Run the script as root with apache2 installed
+Run the script as root with apache2 installed.